EndPointCorp/end-point-blog/2022/11/dotnet6-postgresql-and-linux.md

 Also, the `User` option specifies the user that manages the service and runs the process.
 In our example, this is the `dotnetsix` user.
 You'll want to create your own user, and importantly grant that user proper ownership of the application files.

-To finalize the new service, save the service file and then start the service with `sudo systemctl enable dot-net-six-demo.service`.
-This will run the app in the background via systemd.
+To finalize the new service, save the service file and then start the service with `sudo systemctl enable --now dot-net-six-demo.service`.
+This will run the app now in the background via systemd and ensure it also starts up after the next reboot.

 ### Viewing logs

 Since we are now running the app via systemd, we can use the `journalctl` to view logs.
-To view the logs for demo app, you would run the command `sudo journalctl -fu dot-net-six-demo.service`.
+To view the logs for the demo app, you would run the command `sudo journalctl -fu dot-net-six-demo.service`.

 ### Wrapping up

 That is all!
 We now have a .NET application running on our Linux server, hosted with Nginx via a reverse proxy, and connecting to a local PostgreSQL database.
 As we can see, there are several steps to take into account, but the process itself is not particularly complex.

+See also my co-worker Kevin Campusano's blog post for [more tips on using .NET with PostgreSQL](/blog/2021/07/dotnet-5-web-api/).

-Have you had other problems working with .NET and Linux?
+Have you had problems working with .NET and Linux?
 Do you have any alternative solutions to the ones proposed here?
 We await your comment.